 Fraudulent emails are circulating that pretend to be from NACHA, the Electronic Payments Association that oversees the Automated Clearing House (ACH) network, NACHA warned Thursday.

 The bogus emails have "Rejected ACH Transaction" in the subject line and include links that redirect recipients to a fake website that appears to be NACHA's.
-The website contains a link that is "almost certainly" an executable with malware, the association said in
+The website contains a link that is "almost certainly" an executable with malware, the association said in its alert

 "NACHA itself does not process nor touch the ACH transactions that flow to and from organizations and financial institutions.
 NACHA does not send communications to individuals or organizations about individual ACH transactions that they originate or receive," the association advised.